Freeze Dried Organic Matcha Green Tea

 Polyphenols function as powerful antioxidants.
-One of the most powerful antioxidants found in green tea is Epigallocatechin Gallate.
-EGCG may help against free radicals that contribute to cancer(1), heart disease and clogged arteries (2).
+One of the most potent antioxidants found in green tea is Epigallocatechin Gallate.
+EGCG may help against free radicals that contribute to cancer(1), heart disease, and clogged arteries (2).
 They are also helpful to burn fat (3) and counteract oxidative stress in the brain that can lead to neurodegenerative diseases such as Alzheimer’s and Parkinson’s (4).

-However, the high levels of caffeine found in coffee may cause anxiety, irritability and reduced control of fine motor movements (“jittery effects) for some people.
-High caffeine levels may increase blood pressure, cause insomnia and have other negative health effects.
-Green tea has lower levels of caffeine than coffee, enough for a boost but not so much as to cause the jittery effects we may see in coffee.
-In addition, green tea has high levels of a rare amino acid, L-theanine.
+However, the high levels of caffeine found in coffee may cause anxiety, irritability, and reduced control of fine motor movements (“jittery effects) for some people.
+High caffeine levels may increase blood pressure, cause insomnia, and have other adverse health effects.
+Green tea has lower levels of caffeine than coffee, enough for a boost but not so much as to cause the jittery impact we may see in coffee.
+Also, green tea has high levels of rare amino acid, L-theanine.

-L’Theanine can cross the blood-brain barrier to have a direct influence on brain activity.
-It enhances alpha activity and was found to increase the general state of mental alertness and arousal.
+L-Theanine can cross the blood-brain barrier to have a direct influence on the brain activity.
+It enhanced alpha activity and was found to increase the general state of mental alertness and arousal.
 The combination of caffeine and L-Theanine increased speed and accuracy in attention switching tests and reduced the likelihood of distraction in memory tasks.
-Researchers in Korea conducted randomized double-blind, placebo controlled studies which showed that L-Theanine improved memory, selective attention and cognitive alertness (7).
+Researchers in Korea conducted randomized, double-blind, placebo-controlled studies, which showed that L-Theanine improved memory, selective attention, and cognitive alertness (7).

 Dental Health: Catechins in green tea can inhibit the growth of harmful Streptococcus mutans bacteria in the mouth that cause plaque formation leading to tooth decay.
 (10)